unixkiwi/BetterSchool/README.md

   <img src="https://img.shields.io/github/license/unixkiwi/schoolapp?style=for-the-badge" alt="GitHub License">
 </div>

-**Open Source, Ad-Free Forever, and Free**
+<div align="center">**Open Source, Ad-Free Forever, and Free**</div>
-BetterSchool is an unofficial, feature-rich client for [beste.schule](https://beste.schule), designed for students and parents.
-The app is designed to give students and their parents a clean and simple way to access their data like timetable and grades from beste.schule.
+<p align="center">BetterSchool is an unofficial, feature-rich client for [beste.schule](https://beste.schule), designed for students and parents.</p>
+<p align="center">The app is designed to give students and their parents a clean and simple way to access their data like timetable and grades from beste.schule.</p>

-No ads, no tracking, no subscriptions — just a clean, privacy-focused experience.
+<p align="center">No ads, no tracking, no subscriptions — just a clean, privacy-focused experience.</p>

 > [!IMPORTANT]
 > BetterSchool is not an official beste.schule client and not affiliated with beste.schule.